Proposed Fish and Wildelife and Enhancement Plan

 To get NISP updates e-mailed directly to you or your organization, register for a Northern Water Online Account

-Map shows the two preferred alternative reservoirs, the two proposed highway realignment options and pipelines for ditch company water exchanges.
+Printable PDF map shows NISP: two preferred alternative reservoirs, proposed U.S. 287 highway realignment and pipelines for ditch company water exchanges.

 Click map to view it.